Create a professional CV now!

 Gaining first-hand work experience, especially for your first job CV, can be a valuable step in launching your career.
 But not everyone is lucky enough to have some working background already when graduating.

 However, there are many other ways to gain knowledge about your field and put it into practice.
-Internships, volunteer work, projects, courses, and certifications are beneficial when settling into a new work environment.
+What qualifies as work experience if you haven’t had a formal job yet?
+See below:

 When preparing your work experience section, follow the typical chronological CV format, which puts your most recent work activities first.
-Organize your work experiences this way:
+Organise your work experiences this way:

 [Role]